bmitc/mit-6.945-project/README.md

 My [draft proposal](/reports-and-presentations/draft-proposal.pdf) contains some interesting ideas, such as:

-1. Concurrency Substrate: async/await and actors
+1. **Concurrency Substrate**: async/await and actors

-2. Dataflow Language: implementing dataflow processes like those found in LabVIEW or VHDL
+2. **Dataflow Language**: implementing dataflow processes like those found in LabVIEW or VHDL

-3. Teachable Actors: teaching actors new behavior via new message processors
+3. **Teachable Actors**: teaching actors new behavior via new message processors

-4. 2D Graphics the Way I Think: generate 2D graphics and animation declaratively
+4. **2D Graphics the Way I Think**: generate 2D graphics and animation declaratively

-5. Scheme Type System: adding types to Scheme without them getting in the way
+5. **Scheme Type System**: adding types to Scheme without them getting in the way

-6. Differential Forms Library: build a library to handle differential form calculations
+6. **Differential Forms Library**: build a library to handle differential form calculations

 In the end, I chose to implement async/await and actors in MIT/GNU Scheme, as I felt it was one that could be built off of to complete some of the other projects, most of which needed concurrency.